valentin-mereau/YouTube-Exclusion-List-Builder/README.md

 ## Upcoming updates

 * Additional filtering options such as language.
-* Moving the application to a more general exclusion list builder
+* Moving the application to a more general exclusion list builder.

 ## License